olumayowaj/test/README.md

 # This is my fist project
-# This is a command
+# This is a second command
+# This change is done on the feature branch